-Bruges is one of the most beautiful places I’ve ever seen (when it comes to little towns), and I would suggest you spend more than half of day in Bruges and get to explore the village one step at a time.
+Bruges is one of the most beautiful places I’ve ever seen (when it comes to little towns), and I would suggest you spend more than half of the day in Bruges and get to explore the village one step at a time.

-Since we only had little time, I had to settle for half of day in Bruges.
-Somehow in the few hours spent here, we managed to see most of the most iconic spots: the colorful central market, the Hoeke windmills, the empty and later on crowded colorful cobbler streets with gingerbread-like houses, the Beguinage, the canals.
+Since we only had little time, I had to settle for half of the day in Bruges.
+Somehow in the few hours spent here, we managed to see most of the most iconic spots: the colorful central market, the Hoeke windmills, the empty and later on crowded colorful cobbled streets with gingerbread-like houses, the Beguinage, the canals.

 After just a few hours of running around the streets of Bruges, we headed towards the train station and went to Ghent.